 Finding a home that requires the same amount of cooling and heating throughout is a challenge.
 In fact, it’s probably impossible.
-Basements, attics, first floors, second floors, fronts, backs – all have unique needs based upon the home’s size, windows, facings, insulation, doors, and even the home’s position towards the sun.
+Basements, attics, first floors, second floors, fronts, backs – all have unique needs based on the home’s size, windows, facings, insulation, doors and even the home’s position towards the sun.
 In the past, it has been difficult to mitigate these differences.
-Homeowners were simply forced accept the fact that some areas of the house will be comfortable, while others will not.
+Homeowners were simply forced accept the fact that some areas of the house would be comfortable, while others would not.

-When the only option for modern heating and cooling was a ducted, central HVAC system, the reality of the uncomfortable home was normal.
-In recent years, however, there have been significant advances in heating and cooling, including zoning.
+When the only option for modern cooling and heating was a ducted central HVAC system, the reality of the uncomfortable home was normal.
+In recent years, however, there have been significant advances in cooling and heating, including zoning.

-A zoned home is divided into segments based upon each area’s need for conditioning.
-Rather than relying on a single unit to heat or cool the entire property, multi-zoned homes utilize a network of small, energy-efficient units and thermostats to send the right amount of conditioned air to each zone.
+A zoned home is divided into segments based on each area’s need for conditioning.
+Rather than relying on a single unit to cool or heat the entire property, multi-zoned homes utilize a network of small, energy efficient units and thermostats to send the right amount of conditioned air to each zone.
 This allows homeowners to have room-by-room control.

 Homes that can benefit from zoned systems include:

-The number of zones a home can benefit from will depend upon the size and layout of the home.
+The number of zones a home can benefit from will depend on its size and layout.
 In some cases, a single zone can cool or heat an entire floor.
 In others, a multi-room system would be used to divide the home up into several temperature control zones.
 The greatest benefit of zoning is the level of customization that can be achieved.
 You can cool and heat only the zones in use, which not only improves personal comfort, but reduces overall energy consumption and costs.